 Hair Cells in the Hatchery

-This work is an ongoing collaboration with Dr. Joe Sisneros at the University of Washington, Dr. Andrew Brown at the University of Colorado, and Mr. Tyler Jurasin, a tribal biologist with the Quinault Indian Nation.
-Ms. Chau Nyugen, a recent WSUV graduate, was also part of the project.
-This research was supported by a mini-grant from the Bloedel Hearing Research Center at the University of Washington.
+This work started as a ongoing collaboration with Dr. Joe Sisneros at the University of Washington, Dr. Andrew Brown at the University of Colorado, and Mr. Tyler Jurasin, a tribal biologist with the Quinault Indian Nation.

 Salmon are big business here in the Pacific northwest!
 Decades of over-fishing and habitat degradation have depleted native salmon and steelhead runs.
 Most of the salmon and steelhead in the rivers today originate in state- and federally-funded hatcheries, such as those run by the Washington Department of Fish and Wildlife.

-The picture above is the head of a juvenile steelhead with lateral line organs labeled with the vital dye DASPEI (glowing orange dots).
+The picture to the left is the head of a juvenile steelhead with lateral line organs labeled with the vital dye DASPEI (glowing orange dots).
 Note that the teeth are autofluorescent!
 We found that hatchery-reared juvenile steelhead had significantly fewer lateral line sensory organs that wild-origin fish (Brown et al. 2013).
 Hatchery fish also had more crystallized otoliths, a phenomenon correlated with reduced auditory sensitivity (Oxman et al. 2007).
-These findings suggest reduced sensory capabilities in hatchery steelhead.
-Our future work will examine lateral line development, physiology, and behavior in steelhead from hatchery vs. wild sources.